Table of Contents

 - Establishing a solid HR investment rationale.
 The more precise HR goals are aligned with the business, the more easily any required financial or effort investments can be evaluated.
 This requires a meaningful analysis demonstrating the value chain between the investment, its intended value enhancement, and the likelihood of a successful impact or change.

 - Enhancing HR adaptability and agility.
 Strategic alignment with business needs allows HR to shift its efforts as business conditions and requirements evolve.
-It creates a culture and workflow where HR teams anticipate and respond to changes in the business environment, such as shifts in market demands or workforce trends, helping the organization adapt and stay resilient.
+It creates a culture and workflow in which HR teams anticipate and respond to changes in the business environment, such as shifts in market demands or workforce trends, helping the organization adapt and remain resilient.

 - Maintaining a competitive advantage.
-When HR aligns its efforts with strategic and responsive goals, it adapts and installs changes that support a more innovative organizational culture, identifies and attracts top talent to meet future needs, and continuously fills skill gaps by responding to changing role requirements.
-These position the organization to outperform competitors in a rapidly evolving marketplace by developing a skilled, engaged, and adaptable workforce aligned with strategic goals.
+When HR aligns its efforts with strategic and responsive goals, it adapts and implements changes that support a more innovative organizational culture, identifies and attracts top talent to meet future needs, and continuously fills skill gaps by responding to changing role requirements.
+These positions enable the organization to outperform competitors in a rapidly evolving marketplace by developing a skilled, engaged, and adaptable workforce aligned with strategic goals.

 Key steps to translate business goals into HR strategies and objectives

-The business objective to HR goal alignment process appears straightforward.
-However, as the lack of alignment found across industries will attest, fewer HR teams are doing it with success.
+The business objective of the HR goal alignment process appears straightforward.
+However, as the lack of alignment across industries attests, fewer HR teams are doing it successfully.
 An ongoing process of discovery, building and sustaining a knowledge of business drivers and influences (good or bad), and engaging with other experts is called for.
-While larger organizations often have the luxury of dedicated experts or resources, these steps can be followed by HR leaders and professionals in smaller ones to enable a greater connection between HR goals and those of the organization.
+While larger organizations often have the luxury of dedicated experts or resources, these steps can be followed by HR leaders and professionals in smaller organizations to foster a stronger alignment between HR goals and those of the organization.

 1. Review the business purpose and goals